pirakao8/yuko/README.md

 * `/deleterules`: Delete all rules of this guild,
 * `/settings`: Enable/Disable features with interactive buttons,

-With `/settings`, you can enable/disable some features if you are an admin, like `Welcomer` or `Yuko's jail`.
+With `/settings`, you can enable/disable some features if you are an admin, like `Welcomer`.
 `Welcomer` creates a text channel and a role for new joiner in the guild.
-It displays rules in this new channel and new member must agree those rules in order to see your guild.
-To enable this feature, you have to add rule(s) first for your guild.
+It displays rules in this new channel and new member must agree those rules in order to enter to your guild.
+To enable this feature, you have to add rule(s) first to your guild with `/rules`.

 ### Game
 * `/flipacoin`: Flip a coin.
 Basic.
 Simple,